Code-Institute-Submissions/Estelindis-legendarium_JanResub/README.md

 ![Desktop wireframe.](/static/images/desktop_wireframe.png)

 ## Data Models
-The comment model comes from the Codestar walkthrough.
+The comment model follows the Codestar walkthrough.
 The Story model is adapted from the walkthrough's Post model, to include new elements such as an optional "notes" field and categories in which stories can be placed.
-As "post" is a method as well as a model in the Codestar walkthrough, care had to be taken to rename only the appropriate content.
+As "post" is a method as well as a model in the Codestar walkthrough, care had to be taken to adapt only the appropriate content.
 An original Category model is added to facilitate the categorization of stories.
 While categories could have been added as a choice field in the Story model, a separate Category model allows admins to CRUD categories via the admin panel, without having to change any code.
+Category images are not in use in the live site at present, but their functionality exists to facilitate future development in which stories could be filtered by category.
+Associating each category with an image would make this task more pleasing at the UI level.

 ![Data model diagram.](/static/images/data_model_diagram.jpg)